What I do

 Launch

-I’ll work with you to define how to launch the comp philosophy and everything that goes with it, especially when introducing levels for the first time which may make some team members nervous.
+Iā€™ll work with you to define how to launch the comp philosophy and everything that goes with it, especially the tricky conversations that go hand in hand with introducing levels for the first time.

 Key deliverables